elegant-bro/money/README.md

 ## For contributors

-**Pass all tests locally before create pull request.**
+**Pass all tests locally before creating the pull request.**

-Build test container and run all tests
+Build the test container and run all tests
 ```shell
 make all
 ```